Vietnam.vn - Nền tảng quảng bá Việt Nam

 New programs are expected to follow the same model as the UAV Army project.

-Fedorov also mentioned Brave1, a Ukrainian project that coordinates and funds defense technology companies.
-He encouraged companies to submit their proposals, noting that the project will award more than $2 million in grants by the end of the year.
+Mr. Fedorov also mentioned Brave1, a Ukrainian project that coordinates and funds defense technology companies.
+He encouraged companies to submit their proposals, noting that the project will award grants worth more than $2 million by the end of the year.

 Ukraine is one of the tech and startup hubs in Eastern Europe.
 According to a report, the tech sector will contribute $7.35 billion, nearly 4.5% of GDP, to the Ukrainian economy by 2022.

-Chief of Staff of the Armed Forces of Ukraine, General Valery Zaluzhny, previously stated that Ukraine and Russia are at a "stalemate" unless either side can achieve a technological breakthrough.
+Chief of Staff of the Ukrainian Armed Forces, General Valery Zaluzhny, previously stated that Ukraine and Russia are at a "stalemate" unless either side can achieve a technological breakthrough.

 Ukraine's increased defense production is part of the country's efforts to reduce its dependence on foreign aid and help strengthen its military's combat capabilities amid Russia's recent surge in weapons production.

-According to artificial intelligence (AI) researchers and observers, the Russia-Ukraine war could be a precursor to the introduction of fully autonomous combat robots on the battlefield.
+According to artificial intelligence (AI) researchers and observers, the Russia-Ukraine war could be the premise for the launch of fully autonomous fighting robots on the battlefield.

 If this happens, it will mark a new era in modern warfare, comparable to the time when the machine gun appeared and led to the redefinition of fighting methods.